wishkhan/demo/README.md

 # demo
-THIS is my first demo
+THIS is my first demo of github code
+Author-wishkhan